brainboxdotcc/DPP/docpages/building/linux.md

 sudo make install
 ```

-\note If you are on Arch Liunx, follow the steps below and set the path to `/usr/` to avoid shared-library conflict.
+\note If you are on Arch Linux, follow the steps below and set the path to `/usr/` to avoid shared-library conflict.

 ## 3. Installation to a Different Directory